-The financial statements have been prepared on the basis of U.S. generally accepted accounting principles ("GAAP").
-Preparing financial statements in conformity with GAAP requires us to make estimates and assumptions that affect reported amounts and related disclosures.
+The financial statements have been prepared on the basis of U.S. generally accepted accounting principles ("U.S. GAAP").
+Preparing financial statements in conformity with U.S. GAAP requires the Company to make estimates and assumptions that affect reported amounts and related disclosures.
 Actual results could differ from those estimates.